New Hampshire presidential primary: 2020

 Bernie Sanders narrowly placed first in the Democratic primary once again, edging out former Mayor of South Bend Pete Buttigieg with 76,384 votes to 72,454.
 Incumbent President Donald Trump won an overwhelming victory in the Republican primary with 129,734 votes, beating former Governor of Massachusetts Bill Weld by over 75 percentage points and receiving the most votes in the New Hampshire primary for an incumbent candidate in U.S. history, breaking Bill Clinton's 1996 record of 76,797.

+2024

+President Joe Biden was a write-in candidate due to the Democratic primary scheduling controversy; he won the Democratic race with over 64 percent of the vote.
+Donald Trump won the Republican primary with about 54 percent of the vote, beating Nikki Haley's approximate 43 percent.

 Democratic results

 Notes: An asterisk indicates a write-in candidate.
 Candidates in bold won the primary.
 Candidates in italics were incumbent presidents.